Under These Rocks and Stones

-Under These Rocks and Stones is the first album by Canadian singer-songwriter Chantal Kreviazuk, released in 1996 (see 1996 in music).
+Under These Rocks and Stones is the first album by Canadian singer-songwriter Chantal Kreviazuk, released on October 8, 1996 (see 1996 in music) and June 3, 1997 in the United States.
 Several singles were released in Canada, including "God Made Me", "Believer", "Wayne", "Surrounded" and "Hands".
 "Surrounded" became the most successful hit of the parent album, eventually receiving airplay even in the US.